TyRyanR/Project_1/readme.md

 6) As a user, I want messages to display when it is my turn, when I have matched the correct sequence, and when I have failed to match the correct sequence.

 7) As a user, I want a button to start the game, and a separate button to reset the game.

+8) As a user, I want to be able to resize the window and have the design be responsive.

 /***********************